Walking tour of Vejer de la Frontera

 8) About 50m further down the street on the left, you will find a small ramp which will take you to the castle.
 The castle is open to visit Monday to Saturday from 10am-2pm and 4-6pm.
 It’s free to enter, so definitely worth a visit!
 The oldest parts of the castle date from the 10th and 11th centuries.
 The castle is also at the tallest point of Vejer.
 From the top of the castle walls you can see the labyrinth of terraces throughout Vejer.

-Continue until you turn right through a large castle gate.
+After seeing it go back to the first gate called “Santa Catalina gate”.
 The gate leads you to an olive tree and a statue dedicated to the “cobijada” woman wearing traditional clothing.
 This also has a lovely view of the other side of the white village.
 The cobijada features a woman fully covered in a black robe covering one half of her face.
 This is the symbol of Vejer.
 You can even find chocolate covered cobijada ice creams in the heladerías (ice cream shops).

 11) Finally, finish the tour by heading to the market for a tapa.
 Continue up Calle Juan Bueno, taking the right fork, until you reach a small plaza.
 Turn left and about 50m down you will see a large arch to the right.
 Go under the arch, towards “Mercado de Abastos”, and you will reach the local food market, “Mercado Gastronómico San Francisco”.
 This is a great place for tapas, where there are multiple stalls you can try food from.
 In the morning it is a market and they start selling tapas and drinks around 12pm.
 Always a nice way to finish a tour with a drink!!!

-Recommended Tips for Exploring Vejer de la Frontera:
+Recommended Tips for Exploring Vejer de la Frontera

 Do not forget to look inside the open doors of private houses while exploring the streets!
 Many people leave their doors open so you can see the wonderful gardens people keep in their patios.
 Inside, you may find astonishing patios full of flowers and plants.
 This is especially true if you come in April-May, as people are getting ready for a competition of the best one.